jjvanzon/Circular-Language-Spec/broader-view/object-storage.md

 - ### Changing Field Sizes

     - It should be made easy to alter a text field’s size.
-It is easier to store fields with a constant binary size, but text fields you would want to make bigger, when texts you want to enter in it do not fit in it anymore.
+It is easier to store fields with a constant binary size, but text fields you might want to make bigger, when texts you want to enter in it do not fit in it anymore.
 A solution for that should be found and described in this article.

 - ### Primary Identification